dylangageot/pakia/PLAN.md

 - ✅ Use timer and interrupt to implement CLOCK and DATA positioning for Amiga protocol
 - ✅ Handle ACK from device on keyboard side (Arduino)
-- ⬛ Translate scancode to Amiga scancodes
+- ✅ Translate scancode to Amiga scancodes
-        - to be continued
+- ⬛ Move to PCINT for ack detection

+# Todo

+- ⬛ Find an appropriate MCU for the final product
+        - does using a PCINT instead of INT0 for Amiga ack detection would suffice? in this case, we could use a cool ATTiny!
+         ATTiny85 seems low on SRAM...
+- ⬛ Make a PCB